Chinmayi-H-M/DSA-JAVA/README.md

-# 📘 DSA Journey in Java
+# 🚀 DSA Journey in Java

-This repository documents my **daily progress in Data Structures and Algorithms using Java**.
+This repository documents my daily progress in Data Structures and Algorithms using Java.

-I am learning DSA by following the **DSA in Java YouTube playlist by Kunal Kushwaha**.
+I am learning DSA by following the **DSA in Java YouTube playlist by Kunal Kushwaha**, and applying the concepts by solving problems regularly.

-This repo is created to stay consistent, track learning, and build strong problem-solving skills.
+This repository is created to:
+- Stay consistent
+- Track my learning
+- Build strong problem-solving skills
+- Prepare for coding interviews

 ---

 ## 🎯 Goals of This Journey

-- Build a strong foundation in DSA
+- Build a strong foundation in Data Structures and Algorithms
-- Improve logical thinking and problem-solving
+- Improve logical thinking and analytical skills
-- Write clean and understandable Java code
+- Write clean, readable, and efficient Java code
 - Prepare for coding interviews and placements
 - Maintain daily consistency

 ---

 ## 🛠️ Tech Stack

-- **Language**: Java
+- **Language:** Java
-- **IDE**: VS Code / IntelliJ IDEA
+- **IDE:** VS Code / IntelliJ IDEA
-- **Version Control**: Git & GitHub
+- **Version Control:** Git & GitHub

 ---

+## 📚 Learning Source

+**YouTube Course:**
+DSA in Java – Kunal Kushwaha

+I first understand the concept, then practice problems, revise important points, and implement optimized solutions.
 ## 📚 DSA in Java Journey

 **YouTube Course:**